C2SM/c2sm.github.io/docs/models/icon.md

 C2SM facilitates the utilisation of ICON on the [Piz Daint :material-open-in-new:](https://www.cscs.ch/computers/piz-daint){:target="_blank"} and [Euler :material-open-in-new:](https://scicomp.ethz.ch/wiki/Euler){:target="_blank"} computing platforms for the CPU and GPU architectures.

 ### Supported release
-The latest release distributed by C2SM, currently `2024.01`, is continuously being tested on both Piz Daint and Euler and receives patches when necessary.
+The latest release distributed by C2SM, currently [`2024.07` :material-open-in-new:](https://github.com/C2SM/icon/tree/2024.07){:target="_blank"}, is continuously being tested on both Piz Daint and Euler and receives patches when necessary.

 ## Mailing list
 If you use ICON, please follow [these instructions](../events/icon_meetings/index.md#c2sm-icon-mailing-list) to subscribe to our mailing list.

 ## Access
-The ICON repository is hosted on the C2SM GitHub organisation.
+The [ICON repository :material-open-in-new:](https://github.com/C2SM/icon){:target="_blank"} is hosted on the C2SM GitHub organisation.
 If you do not have access, please follow the instructions under [How to get Access](../index.md#how-to-get-access).

 Once you have access, clone the repository from GitHub using the SSH protocol: